 This document defines a signal, transmitted over HTTP and through the DOM, that conveys a user’s request to websites and services to not sell or share their personal information with third parties.
 This standard is intended to work with existing and upcoming legal frameworks that render such requests enforceable.Abstract from Global Privacy Control (GPC) Unofficial Draft 07 October 2020

 There currently isn’t a global standard to tell sites not to track you.
-Most privacy-concerned netizens rely on content blockers like Better, which stop trackers but don’t communicate with sites.
+Most privacy-concerned netizens rely on content blockers like 1Blocker, which stop trackers but don’t communicate with sites.
 Content blockers are also troublesome because they can interfere with how sites render and trigger anti-content blockers like Admiral.

-If GPC becomes a standard, users will be able to configure their browsers to block tracking from all sites and automatically communicate the preference to the sites they visit.
+If GPC becomes a standard, users will be able to configure their browsers to block tracking from all sites and automatically communicate their preference to the sites they visit.
 In turn, sites will be expected to detect and respect the preference.

 The biggest hurdle to GPC’s ‘Do Not Track’ utopia is enforcement.
 If the standard doesn’t have any legal ramifications for sites that ignore it, it won’t make a difference.
 The creators of GPC are well aware of this, which is why they developed the spec with existing and future laws in mind.